-Detention, threatening or physical abuse of another person or obstructive or riotous acts in or associated with the University community is prohibited.
+Detention, threatening or physical abuse of another person, obstructive or riotous acts in or associated with the University community is prohibited.
 The above includes verbal or physical abuse of any member of the BSU community on or off campus where the situation involves the educational purposes or objectives of the University.

-11. Lewd or Indecent conduct is prohibited as defined by city and/or State ordinances.

-12. Gambling in any form is prohibited as defined by city and/or State ordinances.

-13. Firearms or Dangerous Weapons a.
-BECAUSE OF THEIR RECOG-NIZED DANGER, FIREARMS, ILLE-GAL KNIVES, EXPLOSIVES, CHEM-ICAL OR INCENDIARY DEVICES WILL NOT BE KEPT ON UNIVER-SITY OWNED OR CONTROLLED PROPERTY OR IN STUDENT LIV-ING QUARTERS.
+- 11. Lewd or Indecent Conduct is prohibited as defined by city and/or state ordinances. - 12.
+Gambling in any form is prohibited as defined by city and/or state ordinances. - a.
+BECAUSE OF THEIR RECOGNIZED DANGER, FIREARMS, ILLEGAL KNIVES, EXPLOSIVES, CHEMICAL OR INCENDIARY DEVICES WILL NOT BE KEPT ON UNIVERSITY OWNED OR CONTROLLED PROPERTY OR IN STUDENT LIVING QUARTERS.
 Possession of explosives, chemical or incendiary devices, loaded or unloaded firearms on campus, except as expressly authorized by law or institutional policy, is prohibited.
 The Boise City Code interprets air rifles, pellet or BB guns as being weapons or firearms.

-b.
-Possession and use of fireworks in any University building or on campus is prohibited.
+- b.
+Possession and use of fireworks in any University building or on campus is prohibited. - c.

-c.
 Occupants in University housing and off-campus housing, living within the city limits, are subject to Boise City ordinances and State laws.